Science and music collide in ‘Black Hole Symphony’ at the Museum of Science

 — New Scientist, Bethan Ackerly

-This revolutionary new show is a unique collaboration between astrophysicists of the Harvard-Smithsonian CFA and Black Hole Initiative, animators from the Museum of Science, Boston and Multiverse musicians.
-Composer David Ibbett has sonified (light->sound) the light of black hole galaxies as musical notes and chords, woven into a dramatic electro-symphonic score that reveals a hidden universe beyond the scope of our eyes,
+This revolutionary show is a unique collaboration between astrophysicists of the Center for Astrophysics | Harvard & Smithsonian and Black Hole Initiative, animators from the Museum of Science, Boston.
+Composer David Ibbett has sonified (light->sound) the light of black hole galaxies as musical notes and chords, woven into a dramatic electro-symphonic score that reveals a hidden universe beyond the scope of our eyes.
+Over the course of an evening, audiences are plunged into deep space riding relativistic jets of plasma, guided through the dense dust torus, broad-line clouds, and ultimately reach the blazing accretion disk on the event horizon of a supermassive black hole.

 Interested in booking or performing Black Hole Symphony?